nuodb/nuodb-python/README.md

 ### Example

+Simple example for connecting and reading from an existing table:

 ```python
 """ This assumes that you have the quickstart database running (test@localhost).
 If you don't, you can start it by running /opt/nuodb/run-quickstart